sumantjha/TAFI_v1.0/README.md

 TAFI can be used as a teaching tool or as a research tool.
 Please cite Github page, when using TAFI.

-Developed by: Sumant Jha, Colorado State University, Fort Collins, CO, USA
+Developed by: Sumant Jha, Dennis Harry and Derek Schutt, Colorado State University, Fort Collins, CO, USA